Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

   `ttquota` usage crosses `percent`: `1` blocks if traffic since the last calculation exceeds the per-interval budget, `2` applies a downstream `tc` speed limit based on the remaining daily volume.
-- `down_interfaces` (space-separated interface names, default current section) — interfaces shaped by daily-budget method `2`.
+- `down_interfaces` (space-separated interface names, default: the quota's own interfaces — the section itself for `interface` sections, the full `interfaces` list for `global` ones) — interfaces shaped by daily-budget method `2`.
 - `percent` (uinteger, default `80`) and `calculation_interval` (uinteger,
   default `120`) — daily-budget trigger threshold and method `1` recalculation cadence.